Emmanuelle Guyon, the mirror of your emotions

 "Phyllis" ring with carnelian

-During the Middle Ages, alchemists bestowed upon carnelian the status of a "hot" stone, believing in its ability to activate the properties of other stones, thus considering it a catalyst for mineral energies.
+Medieval alchemists regarded carnelian as a "hot stone," believing in its ability to activate the properties of other stones.
+They considered it a catalyst for mineral energies and a powerful tool in the transmutation of metals.

-Today, Buddhists in China, India, and Tibet continue to venerate carnelian for its protective powers.
-They carry on the Egyptian tradition by associating it with turquoise and lapis lazuli, a practice aimed at amplifying its beneficial properties.
+Today, Buddhists in China, India, and Tibet continue to revere carnelian for its protective powers.
+They uphold the Egyptian tradition by associating it with turquoise and lapis lazuli, a practice aimed at amplifying its beneficial properties.
+In Tibetan Buddhism, carnelian is often used in the creation of malas (prayer beads), as it is considered an emotional stabilizer that helps calm the mind and enhance concentration during meditation.

 Mines: Saudi Arabia, Australia, Brazil, India, Uruguay and the USA